cosmos/ibc/docs/ibc/1_IBC_ARCHITECTURE.md

 ### Authentication

 All datagrams in IBC are authenticated: a block finalized by the consensus algorithm of the sending ledger must commit to the outgoing datagram via a cryptographic accumulator, and the receiving chain's IBC handler must verify both the consensus transcript and the cryptographic accumulator proof that the datagram was sent (and associated actions executed) before acting upon it.
-For correct execution semantics, both chains must implement the correct IBC protocol — of course, since IBC is permissionless, any chain could connect to another chain and provide a correct cryptographic accumulator proof but incorrectly implement IBC such that its IBC handler did not behave according to protocol, so modules utilizing IBC connections (or end-users using those modules) must inspect the state of the connections and ledgers they plan to use to ensure correct implementation.

 ### Statefulness